kushwanth29/100DaysofRtl/README.md

-# 100DaysofRtl
+# 50DaysofRtl
-100daysofrtl  in vivado or eda playground
+50daysofrtl  in vivado